Azerbaijan in the Early Middle Ages: Shirvanshahs

 According to al-Masudi, in 917, Russian merchants attacked Shirvan and the Caspian provinces from the Don River with 500 ships.
 The Shirvan ruler Ali ibn Haysam lacked a fleet, so Russian merchants looted the area, and he was dethroned.
 According to the anonymous work, Hudud al-Alam, the Shirvanshahs united the Layman in 917.
 Then Shirvanshah Abu Tahir Yazid (917-948) restored Shamakhi (Yazidiyya) in 918 and moved the capital to this city.

 During the reign of Ahmad ibn Muhammad, the Shirvanshah state was dependent on the Sallarid dynasty for a time and became independent again after the collapse of the Sallarids.

 After Ahmad's death, his son Muhammad ruled for ten years (981-991).
 At first Mohammad was able to include the city of Gabala in his state.
 In 983, he rebuilt the castle walls of Shabran, then captured Barda, and appointed Musa as its governor.
 Khurasan, Tabasaran, Sheki and were also annexed by Shirvanshahs.

 At the end of the tenth and beginning of the eleventh century they began to war on Derbent, and this rivalry lasted for centuries.
 In the 1030s they had to repel the raids of the Rus’ and Alans.
 The last ruler of the Mazyadid was Yazid ibn Ahmad.
 From 1027 to 1382, the Kasranids began to rule the Shirvanshahs.
 In 1032 and 1033, the Alans attacked Shamakhi, but were defeated by the troops of the Shirvanshahs.
 The Kasranid dynasty ruled the state independently until 1066, when the Seljuk tribes came to Azerbaijan and Shirvanshah Fariburz I accepted dependence on them, preserving internal independence.

-In the 1080's, however, Fariburz, taking advantage of the weakening of his neighbors, also subject to Seljuk invasion, extended his power to Arran and appointed a governor in Ganja.
+In the 1080s, however, Fariburz, taking advantage of the weakening of his neighbors, also subject to Seljuk invasion, extended his power to Arran and appointed a governor in Ganja.